jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

   restore actionToRollback `finally` rollbackToAndReleaseSavepoint conn sp
 ```

-Since `rollback` uses savepoints the performance is not as good  as `abort` which is twice as fast.
+Since `rollback` uses savepoints, the performance is not as good as `abort`, which is twice as fast.
 However they are both sub-millisecond operations so I am not sure choosing one or the other matters.

 ## Clean Up